Changes to family law

-If your divorce was made final before 'no deal' exit day, you should not be affected.
+If your divorce was made final before, 31 December 2020, you should not be affected.

-If, on no deal exit day, you have an ongoing divorce case in Northern Ireland, your case will continue under the existing rules.
+If, on 31 December 2020, you have an ongoing divorce case in Northern Ireland, your case will continue under the existing rules.

 The jurisdiction grounds on which divorce cases can be brought in Northern Ireland will broadly stay the same.
 You can apply for a divorce in the usual way.

-However, if your divorce case links the UK and an EU country (depending on where you or your spouse live), after no deal exit day, courts in Northern Ireland will apply new rules to decide where your divorce case will be heard.
+However, if your divorce case links the UK and an EU country (depending on where you or your spouse live), after 31 December 2020, courts in Northern Ireland will apply new rules to decide where your divorce case will be heard.